rfalanga/rfalanga.github.io/README.md

-# Notes on my profile's GitHub Page
+# My GitHub Profile Page

-I am senior software engineer, specializing in Microsoft technologies and stack.
+I am a senior software engineer, specializing in Microsoft technologies and stack.
 I do dabble a little outside of Microsoft's stack.